edresch/coalescence/coalescence.md

 ### Fundamental Conscious

+* *"The Universe is Mental--held in the Mind of THE ALL."* - [The Kybalion](https://www.sacred-texts.com/eso/kyb/kyb07.htm)

 * "According to my view of quantum theory, matter does not produce consciousness.
 It is the other way around.
 Consciousness produces material events." - [Norman Friedman, physicist](https://imgur.com/jhJH3I6)

 * “I regard consciousness as fundamental.
 I regard matter as derivative from consciousness.” - [Max Planck, Nobel Prize-winning physicist](https://w.wiki/DEz)